Aggregating in Pandas

 7. Conclusion

-I hope I was able to demonstrate a few use cases for Pandas aggregates.
-It is certainly nice to be able to save some typing and have better performance when dealing with multiple aggregate calculations, especially in a group by setting.
+I hope I was able to show a few use cases for Pandas aggregates.
+It’s certainly nice to be able to save some typing and have better performance when dealing with many .aggregate() calculations, especially in a group by setting.

 I certainly could not do without .aggregate(), as it saves me a lot of time when typing out IPython notebooks.